-During term time the Designated Safeguarding Lead (or a deputy) will always be available (during school hours) for staff in the academy to discuss any safeguarding concerns.
-During term time, but outside of school hours, the Designated Safeguarding Lead (or deputy) will be available via mobile phone or through email.
+During term time the Designated Safeguarding Lead (or a Deputy) will always be available (during school hours) for staff in the Academy to discuss any safeguarding concerns.
+Whilst generally speaking the Designated Safeguarding Lead (or Deputy) will be available in person or in exceptional circumstances availability may be by phone or other means.

-The Designated Safeguarding Lead will arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.
-This will usually be via mobile phone or virtually through platforms such as Teams.
+At the Venerable Bede CE Academy we will arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.